JohnnyPJr/SwiftUIFlow/DEVELOPMENT.md

 **Implementation:**
 - `modalCoordinators: [Coordinator<R>]` - **type-constrained** array of modal coordinators (same route type as parent)
-- `currentModalCoordinator: AnyCoordinator?` - the one currently presented (type-erased)
+- `currentModalCoordinator: AnyCoordinator?` - the one currently presented (type-erased, internal storage)
 - Modal navigation finds coordinator via `canHandle()`, then presents it
 - Only one modal presented at a time
 - **Smart modal dismissal**: Modals auto-dismiss when they bubble to parent route already displayed